toolshop-ai/toolshop/README.md

   that require more context than the tool call arguments alone.
 Examples might include prevention of multiple parallel edits to the same file, requiring file reads before file edits, and cost-based limits on tool usage.
-* __Compatibility__: Toolshop aims to be compatible with most major LLM frameworks.
-  Avoid framework lock-in and easily use the same tools with different frameworks.

 # Design Philosphy